 How to Plant Thyme

-Choose a well-draining soil with pH levels ranging from 6.0 to 8.0.
+Choose a well-draining soil with pH levels ranging from 6.0 to 8.0, thyme doesn’t care for wet soils.
 They won’t need a lot of soil amendments but some organic matter like compost will go a long way.
-Give the plants a thorough watering only when the soil is completely dry.
+Give your new plants a thorough watering only when the soil is completely dry.
 Otherwise, you’ll risk waterlogging them.

 Thyme plants need plenty of sunlight.
-Outdoor, place them in an area that receives full sun.
+When growing thyme outdoor, place them in an area that receives full sun.
 If you want to plant them indoor, place containers on a sunny windowsill.

-Watch out for ants that build their nests in thyme beds as they can disrupt the roots of your plants.
-Spider mites may also affect your thyme plants, especially in dry weather.
+Watch out for ants that build their nests in thyme growing beds as they can disrupt the roots of your plants.
+Spider mites may also affect your growing thyme herbs, especially in dry weather.
 In the winter, cover your thyme plants to protect them from damage when the soil freezes.

 Harvesting and Storing Thyme

-Cut fresh stems in the morning and leave behind the tough and woody portions.
-Be sure to leave at least five inches of growth so your plants can keep growing.
+Cut fresh stems in the morning (just use scissors) and leave behind the tough and woody portions.
+Be sure to leave at least five inches of growth so your plants can continue to add new growth.

 Fresh thyme should be wrapped in plastic and stored in the refrigerator for one to two weeks.
-You can also dry thyme by hanging the sprigs in a warm, dark, and well-ventilated area.
+You can also dry thyme by hanging the sprigs in a warm, dark place, and an area with good air circulation and dry conditions.
 Dried thyme sprigs can be stored in an airtight container for 10 days to 2 weeks.

 What is your favorite herb?